 The legendary cabaret we have today exists thanks to Georges France and Vincent Auriol who decided the renovation of Moulin Rouge should bring back the original idea – to attract people who just want to have fun!

 Where to Stay in Paris

 Paris has thousands of beautiful hotels.
 If you’re willing to break the bank, it’s easy to find a luxurious hotel with perfect conditions.
-What I’m gonna suggest here are hotels who (in my opinion) has the X factor to excel your Paris experience but won’t cost a small fortune to stay in.
+What I’m gonna suggest here are hotels who (in my opinion) have the X factor to excel your Paris experience but won’t cost a small fortune to stay.